orchestral/toolkit-docs/index.md

 features:
   - title: Testbench
-    details: Simplify the process to create feature and integration tests for your Laravel's packages without massive configuration and build steps.
+    details: Simplify the process to create feature and integration tests for your Laravel packages without massive configuration and build steps.
   - title: Testbench Dusk
-    details: Built on top Testbench to provide support running browser based tests for your Laravel's packages using Laravel Dusk
+    details: Built on top Testbench to provide support running browser-based tests for your Laravel's packages using Laravel Dusk
   - title: Canvas
     details: Canvas replicates all of the <code>make</code> artisan commands available in your basic Laravel application to speed up your Laravel's package development.
   - title: Workbench
-    details: Workbench provides a set of configurable actions and commands to allow previewing, interacting and serving your Laravel's packages during development
+    details: Workbench provides a set of configurable actions and commands to allow previewing, interacting, and serving your Laravel's packages during development
 ---